NoahToomeyBC/project-vu/ML_test/ML_readme.txt

 therapists, and advanced practice nurses specializing in mental health care.

+OLS Assumtions

+Linearity: A linear relationship exists between the dependent and predictor variables.
+If no linear relationship exists, linear regression isn't the correct model to explain our data.
+No multicollinearity: Predictor variables are not collinear, i.e., they aren't highly correlated.
+If the predictors are highly correlated, try removing one or more of them.
+Since additional predictors are supplying redundant information, removing them shouldn't drastically reduce the Adj.
+R-squared (see below).
+Zero conditional mean: The average of the distances (or residuals) between the observations and the trend line is zero.
+Some will be positive, others negative, but they won't be biased toward a set of values.
+Homoskedasticity: The certainty (or uncertainty) of our dependent variable is equal across all values of a predictor variable; that is, there is no pattern in the residuals.
+In statistical jargon, the variance is constant.
+No autocorrelation (serial correlation): Autocorrelation is when a variable is correlated with itself across observations.
+For example, a stock price might be serially correlated if one day's stock price impacts the next day's stock price.

 Data Table ansame

 Column: RACEALL_A means: race group that each sample belongs